 To make the move permanent, a now-married person should pursue a green card through the form to request a permanent change of immigration status.
-A Wheaton K-visa lawyer could help to guide couples through the entire K-visa process.
+An attorney in Wheaton could help to guide couples through the entire K-visa process.

 Let a Wheaton K-Visa Attorney Help a Family Grow